cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 Modules that do not require the ability to work with and serialize interfaces, the path to Protobuf migration is pretty straightforward.
-These modules are to simply migrate any existing types that are encoded and persisted via their concrete Amino codec to Protobuf and have their keeper accept a `Marshaler` that will be a `HybridCodec`.
+These modules are to simply migrate any existing types that are encoded and persisted via their concrete Amino codec to Protobuf and have their keeper accept a `Marshaler` that will be a `ProtoCodec`.
 This migration is simple as things will just work as-is.

 Note, any business logic that needs to encode primitive types like `bool` or `int64` should use [gogoprotobuf](https://github.com/gogo/protobuf) Value types.